 This video begins and ends with some joking around, but in between, world-class coffee producer Byron Corrales summarizes the lessons he shared during an entire morning spent exploring the farm.
 The audio quality from my little camera is not great, but it is worth listening to Byron's description of all the connections in a cup of coffee, and the translation by our excellent guide Marlon Rivera.

 Byron is famous for producing some of the best coffee on the planet: he has placed 1st and 2nd in worldwide cupping events and continues to improve his practices.
+(See my post about his Salt Spring Coffee video for more of his story.)
 He is also famous for the care he gives his coffee compost, which extends to the management of the diet of cattle who live at Los Pinos primarily to provide manure for the coffee.
 His continual improvement means that goats -- which have an important role in the origin myths of coffee -- are now part of the production cycle.

 Since Nicaragua is a nation of poets, it is perhaps not surprising that these goats are routinely serenaded as they eat.
 Everything is connected.